ganiulis/Gilded-Rose-Refactoring-Kata-PHP/README.md

 - [Composer](https://getcomposer.org) - PHP dependency manager
 - [PHP 8.0 FPM](https://www.php.net/downloads.php) - see [PHP-FPM](#php-fpm) for reasons behind using this instead of regular PHP 8.0

-Both of which are automatically installed through the Docker Desktop container.
+Both of which are installed through Docker.

 ### Instructions